Learn how to Trade Complex Corrections

-The patterns that fall into this category are having an x-wave that is retracing less than 61.8% of the previous a-b-c structure (that can either be a zigzag or a flat).
-Such patterns are by far more common than corrections with large x-waves and therefore it is mandatory for a trader to master them.
+The patterns that fall into this category have an x-wave that retraces less than 61.8% of the previous a-b-c structure (that can either be a zigzag or a flat).
+Such patterns are far commoner than corrections with large x-waves, and it is therefore mandatory for a trader to master them.

 Like the name suggests, a double combination is, in fact, a “combination” of two simple corrective waves, connected by a small x-wave.
 Considering the fact that a complex correction cannot start with a triangle, the only possibilities we have are the following:

 - Flat – x wave – triangle.
-Still, a double combination that ends with a triangle, a very common one as well, with the following structure: a-b-c – x wave – a-b-c-d-e.
-The only difference between this double combination and the previous one comes from the fact that the first a-wave is a corrective wave and the first b-wave retraces more than 61.8% of the a-wave.
+Another double combination that ends with a triangle, a very common one as well, with the following structure: a-b-c – x wave – a-b-c-d-e.
+The only difference between this double combination and the previous one comes from the fact that the first a-wave is a corrective wave, and the first b-wave retraces more than 61.8% of the a-wave.

 - Flat – x wave – zigzag.
 The last possibility of a double combination, still a rare one, with the same structure as the one above.

-A double combination almost always is ending with a triangle, so the other ones should be interpreted as being quite rare.
-Quite rare doesn’t mean they are never forming, as on the Forex market there are to be found on a regular basis.
+A double combination almost always ends with a triangle, so the other ones should be interpreted as being quite rare.
+Quite rare doesn’t mean they never form, however, as they are to be found on the Forex market on a regular basis.

-By now it should be obvious that a triple combination should have just another correction to follow after the double combination is completed.
+By now it should be obvious that a triple combination should have just one more correction to follow after the double combination is completed.
 However, this should not come before another x-wave, an intervening one, is forming.
-There are multiple types of triple combinations and I’m not going to list them all here.
+There are multiple types of triple combination, and I’m not going to list them all here.
 All you have to do is to start with either a flat or a zigzag and then to combine the simple corrections in order to find out all the possibilities.
-You should consider though as, like it was the case with double combinations, a triple combination is almost always ending with a triangle.
-A typical triple combination is looking like the image below.
+You should consider though that, as was the case with double combinations, a triple combination almost always ends with a triangle.
+A typical triple combination looks like the image below.

 Double and Triple Zigzags

-Like the name suggests, if there are two zigzags connected by a small x-wave, it is being said that the market forms a double zigzag.
-Moreover, a triple zigzag has two x-waves and three zigzags, and they represent the most powerful corrective wave market can form.
-Double and triple zigzags are resembling impulsive activity as traders are often interpreting them on the wrong way.
-The fact that there is no alternation between corrective waves should be enough in telling us that the actual move is corrective and not impulsive.
+Like the name suggests, if there are two zigzags connected by a small x-wave, it is said that the market forms a double zigzag.
+A triple zigzag, moreover, has two x-waves and three zigzags, and this represents the most powerful corrective wave the market can form.
+Double and triple zigzags represent impulsive activity, as traders often interpret them in the wrong way.
+The fact that there is no alternation between corrective waves should be enough to tell us that the actual move is corrective and not impulsive.

 Double and Triple Flats

-These patterns are rare ones but they do form on the Forex market.
-We’re talking about two or three flat patterns connected by one or two small x-waves, and a typical representation looks like the one below.
+These patterns are rare ones, but they do form on the Forex market.
+We’re talking about two or three flat patterns connected by one or two small x-waves, a typical representation of which looks like the one below.

 Complex Corrections with a Large X-Wave

-Such corrections are the ones that have the X-wave retracing more than 61.8% of the first a-b-c and they are quite tricky.
-Elliott identified two sub-categories here: running corrections and normal ones.
+Such corrections are those that have the X-wave retracing more than 61.8% of the first a-b-c, and they are quite tricky.
+Elliott identified two sub-categories here: running corrections, and normal ones.

-The most common corrections with a large x-wave are the running ones.
-The word running by itself implies that the correction will end above the end of the previous impulsive wave (in the case of a bullish trend) or below it (in the case of a bearish trend).
-Such corrections appear most likely as the 2nd wave in an impulsive wave or as a b-wave in a zigzag.
-A classical representation for a running correction as the 2nd wave in an impulsive wave can be seen below.
+The most common corrections with a large x-wave are the running type.
+The word running by itself implies that the correction will end above the end of the previous impulsive wave (in the case of a bullish trend), or below it (in the case of a bearish trend).
+Such corrections are most likely to appear as the second wave in an impulsive wave, or as a b-wave in a zigzag.
+A classical representation for a running correction as the second wave in an impulsive wave is shown below.

-While the x-wave is a large one, in the sense that it is retracing more than 61.8% of the first a-b-c, the end of the whole correction will be into the territory of the 1st wave (if he correction is the 2nd wave in an impulsive wave) or the a-wave (in the case the correction is the b-wave of a zigzag).
-It is possible that such corrections to form as 4th waves in an impulsive wave, although such a situation should be considered rare.
-The reason for that comes from the fact that after corrections with large x-waves, the market usually explodes in the opposite direction and this means that either an extended 3rd wave in an impulsive wave or a large c-wave in a zigzag will follow.
+While the x-wave is a large one, in the sense that it is retracing more than 61.8% of the first a-b-c, the end of the whole correction will be into the territory of the first wave (if the correction is the second wave in an impulsive wave), or the a-wave (in the event that the correction is the b-wave of a zigzag).
+It is possible for such corrections to form as fourth waves in an impulsive wave, although such a situation should be considered rare.
+The reason for that comes from the fact that after corrections with large x-waves, the market usually explodes in the opposite direction, and this means that either an extended third wave in an impulsive wave, or a large c-wave in a zigzag, will follow.

-This article only shows the possibilities for complex corrections and in order to correctly use and trade them, a further analysis should follow.
-Such an analysis should consider each and every pattern listed here in order to go further into more details how to properly trade it and interpret it.
+This article only shows the possibilities for complex corrections, and in order to correctly use and trade them, a further analysis should follow.
+Such an analysis should consider each and every pattern listed here in order to go further into more detail as to how to properly trade it and interpret it.